antaresproject/docs/docs/antares_concepts/core_&_files_structure.md

   ![AT_C&FSTRU4](../img/docs/antares_concepts/core_and_files_structure/AT_C&FSTRU4.PNG)

-The components required for system's work:
+The following components are required by Antares and need to be always :

 * brands
 * control